 - Tax Exemption Number and Animal

 (5) If the card presented is a "Mission" Card, the diplomat must sign the photocopy to verify that the purchases being made are for official use.
 If no photocopy is made, have the diplomat sign the bill of sale.
-Keep all documentation concerning the exemptions with your other tax records.
+The diplomat pictured on the “Mission” card need not be present but the person requesting the exemption must provide valid identification.
+Please keep all documentation concerning the exemptions with your other tax records.

 The vendor is responsible for maintaining all appropriate tax records.
 If an exemption is questioned, the vendor has the burden or proving that the exemption was properly given.

 The validity of a Diplomatic Tax Exemption Card can be verified on-line at https://ofmapps.state.gov/tecv/ or by contacting the Office of Foreign Missions, U.S. Department of State, 3507 International Place NW, Washington, D.C.
 20522, or calling the Office of Foreign Missions at (202) 895-3500, x2; or email your questions to firstname.lastname@example.org, or by contacting OFM’s New York regional office at (646) 282-2825 or by email: email@example.com.

 The validity of an American Institute in Taiwan (AIT) tax exemption card can be verified at https://ofmapps.state.gov/tecv or by contacting AIT at (703) 525-8575 or OFM at (202) 895-3500, x2.

 You may also contact the Department of Revenue’s Taxpayer Service Division, 200 Arlington Street, Chelsea, MA 02150, 1-(617) 887-MDOR (6367).